 U.S. to require negative COVID tests for travelers from China

-Travelers from China will need to test negative for COVID-19 before flying to the U.S. starting Jan.
+Travelers from China will need to test negative for COVID-19 before boarding flights to the U.S. starting Jan.
 5, the Centers for Disease Control and Prevention announced Wednesday.
+The testing requirement will apply to travelers from mainland China, Hong Kong and Macau, and covers all passengers regardless of their nationality or vaccination status, the CDC said.

-The move comes as the Chinese government has begun to ease travel restrictions that were imposed years ago early during the COVID-19 pandemic, despite a renewed wave of cases since it relaxed its "zero COVID" policy.
+The move comes amid a renewed wave of infections in China since it relaxed its "zero COVID" policy in early December.
+The Chinese government has also begun to ease travel restrictions that were imposed years ago, early in the COVID-19 pandemic.

+"CDC is announcing this step to slow the spread of COVID-19 in the United States during the surge in COVID-19 cases in the [People's Republic of China] given the lack of adequate and transparent epidemiological and viral genomic sequence data being reported from the PRC," the CDC said in a statement.

 Federal health authorities have not required negative COVID-19 tests from any international visitors since the requirement was scrapped in June.
 The U.S. continues to require that foreign travelers prove they are fully vaccinated with the primary series of a COVID-19 vaccine.